elastisys/compliantkubernetes/docs/operator-manual/exoscale.md

 ```

 !!!important
     The Terraform state is stored in `inventory/$CLUSTER/tfstate-$CLUSTER.tfstate`, where `$CLUSTER` is the cluster name.
 It is precious.
-Consider backing it up our using [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html).
+Consider backing it up or using [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html).

 You should now have  inventory file named `inventory/$CLUSTER/inventory.ini` for each cluster that you can use with kubespray.